velexi-research/Xtallography.jl/README.md

 [------------------------------------- BADGES: END -------------------------------------]: #

-The Xtallography Utilities package defines a collection of basic types and miscellaneous utility functions that support crystallography computations.
+The Xtallography package defines a collection of basic types and functions that support crystallography computations.
 The functionality provided by this package are _not_ intended to be comprehensive.
 Rather, functionality is added on an as-needed basis to support research projects.

-Currently, the Xtallography Utilities provides support for:
+Currently, Xtallography provides support for:

 * types for defining Bravais lattice types,